-The W6- LI is designed to support dual Pentium Pro processors.
+The W6-LI is designed to support dual Pentium Pro processors.
 Follow the steps below to install the main or second processor:

 - 1. Turn off the computer and remove its cover. - 2.
 Locate the ZIF socket illustrated in Figure 2-1. - 3.
 Lift the lever of the socket. - 4.
-Locate pin 1 on the processor and pin 1 on the socket (refer to Figure 2- Cently place the processor into the socket, making sure pin 1 onprthessor and pin 1 on the socket are aligned. - 5.
+Locate pin 1 on the processor and pin 1 on the socket (refer to Figure 2-1).
+Gently place the processor into the socket, making sure pin 1 on the processor and pin 1 on the socket are aligned. - 5.
 Push the lever down until it locks into place. - 6.
-Make sure the speed and the voltage selection jumpers are set correctly (refer to Chapter 2 Jumper Settings). - If you are installing a second processor, you do not need tochange any jumpers or BIOS settings.
-The system will automaticallyecognize the new processor.
+Make sure the speed and the voltage selection jumpers are set correctly (refer to Chapter 2 Jumper Settings). - 7.
+If you are installing a second processor, you do not need to change any jumpers or BIOS settings.
+The system will automatically recognize the new processor.